Juvenile Justice

 - Do we take into account their home community and what barriers they may face when they leave the residential placement setting?

-- Do we coordinate the curriculum and transition plan with the family, as well as take into consideration family strengths and needs?
+- Do we coordinate the curriculum and transition plan with the family, and take into consideration family strengths and needs?

 - What resources are available to youth in residential placements through coordination with existing social service and educational organizations?